MSFS-Mega-Pack/MSFS2020-livery-manager/README.md

 3. Click the orange Install Liveries button.
 4. Wait for the liveries to install - the first download often takes the longest (up to a minute on some connections).

+## Support

+**Please do not submit support queries on GitHub.**

+If you open an issue with a support query about using the manager, it will be closed.
+Please submit these support requests via the [Liveries Mega Pack Discord server](https://discord.gg/megapack).

+We do allow support queries about contributing to the manager on GitHub, as well as bug reports and feature requests.

 ## License and copyright

 We offer **no license** for this repository.
 For more info, please see [the LICENSE file](LICENSE.md)